yeticodes/fullstack-challenge/README.md

 # Yeticodes Fullstack Challenge

-Create a web app that registers a user.
+Create a web app that logs in a user.
 Refer the images below for UI design and API schema.

-Create a private repo and invite suren@yeticodes.com and niroj@yeticodes.com.
+Create a private repo and invite niroj@yeticodes.com and suren@yeticodes.com.

 Feel free to use your repo's Issues feature to ask questions.
 Finally do not forget to mention